apiato/documentation/docs/components/main-components/routes.md

 ## API Versioning

+This feature is `enabled` by default.

 Apiato provides a streamlined approach to implementing API versioning within your application.
-This feature is enabled by default.

-If you wish to disable API versioning, navigate to the `app/Ship/Configs/apiato.php` configuration file and set the `enable_version_prefix` to `false`.
+You can manage multiple versions of your API by creating separate route files for each version.

 Once API versioning is enabled, you can create new API endpoints and define their version numbers directly in the route file names.